gto76/python-cheatsheet/README.md

 ### Sortable
 * **With 'total_ordering' decorator, you only need to provide eq() and one of lt(), gt(), le() or ge() special methods (used by <, >, <=, >=) and the rest will be automatically generated.**
-* **Functions sorted() and min() only require lt() method, while max() only requires gt().
-However, it is best to define them all so that confusion doesn't arise in other contexts.**
+* **Built-in functions sorted() and min() only require lt() method, while max() only requires gt().
+However, it's best to define them all so that confusion doesn't arise in other contexts.**
-* **When two lists, strings or dataclasses are compared, their values get compared in order until a pair of unequal values is found.
+* **When two lists, strings, or data classes are compared, their values get compared one by one until a pair of unequal values is found.
 The comparison of this two values is then re&shy;turned.
-The shorter sequence is considered smaller in case of all values being equal.**
+The shorter sequence is considered smaller in case of all their values being equal.**
-* **To sort a coll. of strings in proper alphabetical order pass `'key=locale.strxfrm'` to sorted() after running `'locale.setlocale(locale.LC_COLLATE, "en_US.UTF-8")'`.**
+* **To sort collection of strings in proper alphabetical order pass `'key=locale.strxfrm'` to sorted() after running `'locale.setlocale(locale.LC_COLLATE, "en_US.UTF-8")'`.**

 ```python
 from functools import total_ordering